Top 10 ideas for a School Outing

 Gardening with children at school is a fantastic way of reconnecting with nature, getting outdoors, enjoying a practical and rewarding science, promoting healthy living and encouraging a sustainable approach to community and environment.

-Having been inspired by the Skinny Jean Gardener, here are our Top 10 ideas for your school outing at the show:
+Here are our Top 10 ideas for your school outing at the show:

 - Ask every pupil to note down and photograph their favourite thrifty gardening idea, to be recreated at school.

 - Find the strangest and most exotic plants in the Floral Marquee, such as Air Plants or Carnivorous Plants.

 - Be detectives to find the most unusual vegetables (such as purple carrots!) and speak to the nursery owners to find out the history behind these rare varieties.